2023 Economic Predictions Revisited

 Regional Head of Collections, James Berry predicted a recession in 2023, noting that the severity may vary.
 “Looking back, the USA did not enter a recession but appears heading for a soft landing in the first half of 2024, due to strong Federal Reserve timely actions.
 Political conflicts with Ukraine and most recently with the Israeli Gaza conflict have set the stage for the possibility of these crises to expand.
 High interest rates in the US are now taking traction by negatively impacting business investment and profitability resulting in strong increases of insolvencies across multiple industry segments.
 Interest rates are on hold by the Federal Reserve with expectations of falling during 2024.
 However, the reduction will be fully moderated with the level of inflation.
 Unemployment sitting today at 3.9% will trend toward 5% by the end of 2024, a clear example of businesses belt tightening for renewed profitability.
 As we now enter 2024, we should all recognize the global economic uncertainties and best position and protect our businesses in this environment for the long haul.
 We do not see improvements of the US economic performance in the near term.”

-Senior Manager, Special Products, Jon Handen expected to see continued activity in the utilization of trade finance offerings from traditional lenders and non-bank financial institutions, even with the challenges that were starting to show potential going into 2023.
+Senior Manager, Credit Specialties, Jon Handen expected to see continued activity in the utilization of trade finance offerings from traditional lenders and non-bank financial institutions, even with the challenges that were starting to show potential going into 2023.
 Looking at this year “we’re feeling the effects of high interest rates, making it more expensive for businesses to borrow money.
 Combine that with ongoing inflation and banks becoming more cautious about lending, and it’s creating challenges.
 On top of that, rising global tensions and increased oversight from the US government could harm worldwide economic growth and trade.
 Despite the uncertainty, there are new ways being developed to help businesses and emerging markets.
 Traditional banks and other financial institutions are getting involved to provide solutions.
 One useful tool is non-payment insurance, which lenders use to reduce financial risks and support important trade activities.”